gottingen/mizar/plugin/README.md

 * `$(PLUGIN_NAME)_LDFLAGS`: these flags will be passed to the final link step.
 For example, library dependencies can be propagated here, or symbols can be forcibly included, e.g., for static registration.
 * `$(PLUGIN_NAME)_CXXFLAGS`: these flags will be passed to the compiler.
 For example, they can specify locations of header files in non-standard locations.

-Users will run the usual make commands from the RocksDB directory, specifying the plugins to include in a space-separated list in the variable `ROCKSDB_PLUGINS`.
+Users will run the usual make commands from the RocksDB directory, specifying the plugins to include in a space-separated list in the variable `MIZAR_PLUGINS`.

 For CMake, the CMakeLists.txt file in the plugin directory can define the following variables.